LEARNAcademy/syllabus/javascript/jest.md

 Second we invoke the test method, providing it an argument that in plain words explains what the function does, followed by a comma, a set of parentheses, fat arrow and its own opening curly brace allowing us to nest more code within its block scope.

-Third we then invoke the expect method, providing it an argument of the function call, and then chain a matcher to the end of it, in this case we use .toEqual, which will check that the return of the function to be a string that says hi.
+Third we then invoke the expect method, providing it an argument of the function call, and then chain a matcher to the end of it, in this case we use `.toEqual()`, which will check that the return of the function to be a string that says hi.

 Run `yarn jest` in the terminal to run the test.
 We can expect that the test will fail since we haven't created the function yet (the **red** part of **red-green refactor**).